 Mr. Benjamin received his Juris Doctor degree in 2006 from New York University School of Law, where he served as an Executive Articles Editor for the Annual Survey of American Law and research assistant to Professor Amy Adler.
 He graduated cum laude from Yale College with a Bachelor of Arts in the History of Art in 2003.

-In 2011, Mr. Benjamin was recognized in Super Lawyers New York magazine as a Rising Star in litigation.
+In 2011 and 2013, Mr. Benjamin was recognized in Super Lawyers New York magazine as a Rising Star in litigation.

 In 2012, Mr. Benjamin was appointed a non-voting member of the United States Sentencing Commission’s Practitioners Advisory Group, which provides input from private practitioners on a variety of sentencing-related issues, including proposed amendments to the Federal Sentencing Guidelines and legislative initiatives.
 He is also a contributor to the ABA’s two-volume treatise, “Practice Under the Federal Sentencing Guidelines,” a comprehensive sentencing resource.